 - Enhanced pipe drainage maintenance

-Pensioners who currently receive a rates rebate will also receive a stormwater management service charge rebate.
-There is no need for pensioners to apply for this rebate separately.
+Ratepayers eligible for a rebate on their rates will also receive a stormwater management service charge rebate.
+There is no need to apply for this rebate separately.